 Originally, religion comes to ease a lot of restrictions that people impose on themselves.
 In the times of pre-Islam ignorance, there were some highly detested practices such as female infanticide, permitting certain types of foods for males while forbidding them on females, forbidding females from inheritance, also fornication, drinking alcoholic beverages, eating the money of orphans, eating the dead, usury, etc.

-Also, we find in some people’s legislations and rules that have been falsely related to religion as a way to force them upon people.
-This has deviated people away from differentiating between the correct religion that meets their innate agreed upon needs and the traditions and customs inherited from ancestors.
-This has lead people afterwards to replace religion by science.
+Also, we find in some people’s legislation and rules that have been falsely related to religion to force them upon people.
+This has deviated people from differentiating between the correct religion that meets their innate agreed upon needs and the traditions and customs inherited from ancestors, leading people to replace religion with science.

-The correct religion relieves the suffering of people and puts rules and legislations that basically aim at easing their lives.
+The correct religion relieves people’s suffering and puts rules and legislation that aims to ease their lives.

 Allah intends for you ease, and He does not want to make things difficult for you.

-Allah wishes to lighten (the burden) for you and man was created weak (cannot be patient to leave sexual intercourse with woman).
+Allah wishes to lighten (the burden) for you and man was created weak.

 ..and do not kill yourselves (nor kill one another).
 Surely, Allah is Most Merciful to you.

-..and do not throw yourselves into destruction (by not spending your wealth in the Cause of Allah), and do good.
+..and do not throw yourselves into destruction, and do good.
 Truly, Allah loves the good-doers.

 The Prophet peace be upon him said:

-Facilitate things to people (concerning religious matters), and do not make it hard for them and give them good tidings and do not make them run away (from Islam). ( Sahih Al Bujari)
+Facilitate things to people (concerning religious matters), and do not make it hard for them and give them good tidings and do not make them run away. ( Sahih Al Bujari)